c3g/GenPipes/pipelines/dnaseq/README.md

 -----------
 cram_output
 -----------
-Generate long term storage version of the final alignment files in CRAM format Using this function will include the orginal final bam file into the  removable file list
+Generate long term storage version of the final alignment files in CRAM format.
+Using this function will include the orginal final bam file into the  removable file list.

 sym_link_fastq
 --------------
 :return:

 sym_link_final_bam